 \subsection{Hyperbolizing unbounded uniform spaces}

-In this subsection, we always assume that $(X,d)$ is an unbounded $A$-uniform metric space for some constant $A\geq1$ and $k$ is the quasihyperbolic metric of $X$. we begin with a non-locally compact version of \cite[Theorem 3.6]{BHK} and a metric version of \cite[Theorem 2.12]{Vai}, i.e., the Gromov hyperbolicity of an uniform space with respect to its quasihyperbolic metric.
+In this subsection, we assume that $(X,d)$ is an unbounded $A$-uniform metric space for some constant $A\geq1$ and $k$ is the quasihyperbolic metric of $X$.
+We begin with a non-locally compact version of \cite[Theorem 3.6]{BHK} and a metric version of \cite[Theorem 2.12]{Vai}, i.e., the Gromov hyperbolicity of a uniform space with respect to its quasihyperbolic metric.

-By Lemma \ref{Lem-A}, we see that for every pair of points in a uniform space, there is a $1$-short curve $\gamma$ joining them such that $\gamma$ is a uniform curve, which, in the remainder of this section, is briefly called a $1$-short uniform arc.
-Thus replacing ``$2$-neargeodesic" by ``$1$-short uniform curve", the similar reasoning as in the proof of \cite[Theorem 2.12]{Vai} shows that the following result holds true.
+By Lemma \ref{Lem-A}, we see that for every pair of points in a uniform space, there is a $1$-short curve $\gamma$ joining them such that $\gamma$ is a uniform curve, which, in what follows, is briefly called a {\it $1$-short uniform} curve.
+Thus, by replacing ``$2$-neargeodesic" by ``$1$-short uniform curve", the similar reasoning as in the proof of \cite[Theorem 2.12]{Vai} shows that the following result holds true.

-\begin{Lem} Let $(X,d)$ be an $A$-uniform metric space and $k$ its quasihyperbolic metric.
-Then $(X,k)$ is $\delta$-hyperbolic with $\delta=\delta(A)$. \end{Lem}
+\begin{lem} Let $(X,d)$ be an $A$-uniform metric space and $k$ its quasihyperbolic metric.
+Then $(X,k)$ is $\delta$-hyperbolic with $\delta=\delta(A)$. \end{lem}

-Since the space $(X,d)$ is not assumed to be locally compact, $(X,k)$ is a length metric space but not geodesic.
+As the space $(X,d)$ is not assumed to be locally compact, $(X,k)$ is a length metric space but not geodesic.
 Thus, we need the following {\it standard estimate} established by V\"ais\"al\"a for length Gromov hyperbolic spaces.